davengeo/ledger-demo/README.md

 They have access to a personal inventory of their assets.
 When they decide it is needed they order some amount of the specific asset.

- Then the *warehouse* reacts to these orders from the *EA department*.  warehouse consume the volume of the order from it own inventory and deliver the same quantity to the personal inventory of the order originator.
+ Then the *warehouse* reacts to these orders from the *EA department*.
+The *warehouse* consumes the volume of the order from it own inventory and deliver the same quantity to the personal inventory of the order originator.